-1 disclosure of that portion of those investigative files that reflects 2 the analysis or conclusions of the investigating officer.
+7 of those investigative files that reflects the analysis or conclusions

+8 of the investigating officer.

-Customer lists provided to a state or local police agency by an alarm or security company at the request of the agency shall be construed to be records subject to this subdivision.
+9 Customer lists provided to a state or local police agency by an 10 alarm or security company at the request of the agency shall be 11 construed to be records subject to this subdivision.